damhau/azdo-pipeline-explorer/README.md

 - Auto-refresh functionality (configurable interval) for keeping the pipeline view updated.
 - Refresh manually using the tree view title button.
 - Stop refreshing automatically when no pipelines are in progress.
-- Securely store Azure DevOps organization URL and Personal Access Token (PAT) on first use.
+- Securely store Personal Access Token (PAT) on first use.
+- Support Azure Devops Service (Saas) and Azure Devops Server (Onpremise)

 ## Installation